-New Mexico Food & Agriculture Policy Council Supporting Local Food Issues
+The New Mexico Food & Agriculture Policy Council works at the federal, state, local and Tribal levels.

 Sampling of Legislative Accomplishments: